 For kayak professionals it is possible to book guided tours, where you can improve your kayaking techniques and test the spectacular flowing conditions of the Vorderrhein.
-For very experienced riders, there is the possibility to paddle the river independently.
-Of course, it is also important here to adapt to the safety regulations and instructions and to be safely on the move with a life jacket and helmet.
+For very experienced riders there is the possibility to paddle the river on their own.
+Of course, it is also important here to adapt to the safety regulations and instructions and to travel safely with a life jacket and helmet.

 The breathtaking and wild nature in the whole valley is absolutely worth visiting the Ruinaulta and keep the adrenaline level high during an exciting kayak trip.

 Welcome to the sunny region of Switzerland!
-The Mediterranean climate in the Italian-speaking canton of Ticino, on the other side of the Gotthard Pass, lets you really breathe in the vacation air.
-Kayak enthusiasts can paddle leisurely towards the sunny south on the river of the same name, the Ticino, and marvel at Switzerland's beautiful alpine world alongside palm trees that thrive in the warm climate.
-Kayaking through the unspoiled Leventina Valley means southern flair paired with alpine mountain air
+The Mediterranean climate in the Italian-speaking canton of Ticino, beyond the Gotthard Pass, lets you really breathe in the vacation air.
+Leisurely heading towards the sunny south, kayaking enthusiasts can paddle on the eponymous Ticino River, marveling at Switzerland's beautiful alpine scenery alongside palm trees thriving in the warm climate.
+Kayaking through the unspoiled Leventina Valley means southern flair paired with alpine mountain air.

 The most famous and popular route is the one from Cresciano to Arbedo, which leads over 8 kilometers on the clear blue river through the Ticino nature.
 Various operators run tours on this stretch and at other points on the river.
 For independent trips, SwitzerlandMobility offers, for example, maps and information on the route, water conditions and any danger zones, as well as the best embarkation points and tips on getting there and back.
 In addition, canoes for several people can be rented in Cresciano.
 Not far from the end of the route is the well-known city of Bellinzona, capital of the Canton of Ticino.
 Here, for example, a small city tour and a delicious gelato are also an option.